Please take a moment to read this before hiring John.

 My advocacy for troubled and traumatized children along with passion to find a better way, has led me to concentrating my effort in some core approaches of trauma informed care, and neuro-physiology (body and mind).
 For years, I have been instrumental in introducing the most cutting edge approaches with the programs with which I was associated.
 Now with the explosion of brain research backing up these new age disciplines, I whole heartedly think we can make a huge difference, if we "stay the course."

 I understand the vital importance of your experience, but what formal training have you had?

-I am a certified trauma specialist and consultant with the National Institute for Trauma and Loss in Children.
+I was a certified trauma specialist and consultant with the National Institute for Trauma and Loss in Children.
 I was also selected their 2009 consultant of the year and was the first accredited member.
-In 2007, I became a certified RAP (response ability pathways) trainer.
-RAP is one of the most powerful resiliency programs worldwide.
-I have been a certified trainer in therapeutic crisis intervention, life space intervention, and certified from the Crisis Prevention Institute (CPI).
+I have been a past certified trainer in therapeutic crisis intervention, life space intervention, and the Crisis Prevention Institute (CPI).
 I am also a registered clinician with Robertson Research where we have a brain chemistry optimization program.